erasmus-without-paper/ewp-mobility-data-model/README.md

    self-evident what the relationship "means").
 NOTE: The diagram tool keeps relationships and associated FK attributes in sync, which sometimes can lead to unnecessary constraints or clutter in the diagram (such as a large number of FK attributes, or unwanted optionality).
-In those cases, the relationship is disconnected from the associated FK attributes (i.e. the FK mark is removed) or the FK attributes are removed completely.
+In those cases, the FK mark on the attributes (or the FK attributes themselves) is/are removed.

- * Only **natural** keys are represented (which are often composite).
-If a SIS uses surrogate keys or UUIDs, these are not present in the model, but the natural key constraints are still expected to hold (typically as alternate keys).
+ * Usually, primary keys are **natural** (and often composite).
+But in some cases, surrogate keys or UUIDs are used.
+In those cases, natural key constraints are are also represented, as alternate keys (marked "(AK)").

  * Relationships can be identifying or non-identifying.
 If a relationship is identifying, it means the connection from member (in the "many" end) to owner **partly identifies** the member.
 Identifying relationships have a solid line, non-identifying relationships are dashed.
+NOTE: When surrogate primary keys are used, the diagram loses any "identifying" information about incoming relationships (i.e. the relationships will always be marked as non-identifying, since the alternate keys aren't part of the primary key).
+   In these cases, the notation is "fudged" by drawing the (non-identifying) relationships in **bold**, to indicate that they are "really" identifying.

  * Non-identifying relationships can be mandatory or optional.
 Mandatory relationships have two crossbars (|-|) at the owner end, denoting "minimum